2016sherry/C/README.md

 # C
-To learn how to write c code
+Some useful and good code